Shatrughan Sinha: Acting career

-He then bounced back by bagging roles in films with lead hero as Rajesh Khanna in films like Dil E Nadan, Aaj Ka M.L.A Ram Avtaar, Maqsad and Paapi Pet Ka Sawal Hai.
+He then bounced back by bagging roles in films, with Rajesh Khannna as the lead hero, like Dil E Nadan, Aaj Ka M.L.A Ram Avtaar, Maqsad and Paapi Pet Ka Sawal Hai.
 His other hit films in the mid-eighties included Jeene Nahi Doonga, Bhawani Junction, Aandhi-Toofan, Ramkali, Ilzaam and Asli Naqli.
 He then went on to star with Jeetendra in Hoshiyar, Khudgarz, Ranbhoomi and Mulzim.
 He co-starred with Dharmendra in Insaniyat Ke Dushman, Loha (1987), Aag Hi Aag (1987), Hawalaat and Zalzala.
 He was in films like Telephone (1985), Sherni (1988), Khoon Bhari Maang (1988) and Adharm (1992).
 He starred with Raajkumar in Betaaj Badshah in 1994 and Salman Khan in Chaand Kaa Tukdaa in 1994.
-Sinha credited Rajesh Khanna for getting Kaalicharan and for the revival of his career as lead hero in the 1980s, however their friendship got affected when Shatrughan Sinha stood as the BJP candidate against Rajesh Khanna in the 1992 election.
-Though as a Congress candidate Khanna had defeated Sinha by 25000 margin of votes, Khanna was disappointed at Sinha for standing against him in the elections.
+Sinha credited Rajesh Khanna for getting him Kaalicharan and for the revival of his career as lead hero in the 1980s, however their friendship got affected when Shatrughan Sinha stood as the BJP candidate against Rajesh Khanna in the 1992 election.
+Though as a Congress candidate Khanna defeated Sinha by 25,000 margin of votes, Khanna was disappointed at Sinha for standing against him in the elections.

 Sinha was selected by Rediff as one of the most unconventional actors in Hindi cinema (the others being Ajay Devgan, Amitabh Bachchan, Irrfan Khan, Rajesh Khanna, Rajinikanth, Shahrukh Khan and Sunil Shetty).
 In 2008, he became a judge on The Great Indian Laughter Challenge show, season 4 on STAR One TV.
 On 3 October 2009, Sinha appeared on Sony Entertainment Television Asia's show Dus Ka Dum season 2 as host for a special episode.
 He is currently hosting the Bhojpuri version of the popular game show Kaun Banega Crorepati on Mahuaa channel.

 He portrayed Chief Minister Konda Shivaji Rao, a character based on NTR in Ram Gopal Varma's Rakta Charitra.